Overview

 L2 - A dihedral-crack on the left leads to a small ledge.
 IV.

-L4 - Straight up over the stance heading to a flake; climb it on the left, getting to a stance.
+L4 - Straight up above the stance heading to a flake; climb it on the left, getting to another stance.
 VI and A0.

 L5 - Traverse left to catch a yellow corner and climb it.
 VI and A0.